cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} Is Cypress compatible with Sauce Labs and BrowserStack?

-Our goal is to offer full integration with Sauce Labs and BrowserStack in the future, however, complete integration is not yet available.
+Our goal is to offer full integration with Sauce Labs and BrowserStack in the future; however, complete integration is not yet available.

 ## {% fa fa-angle-right %} Can I run a single test or group of tests?